novoisland/icmp_win32/README.md

 # icmp_win32
-a simple message and file transfer program via ICMP for windows
+a simple message and file transfer program via ICMP for windows POC

 ## Feature
 - It can send either message or file.